 2 nd Term: Disqualification Probation Email sent outlining appeal process.
 Must file an appeal to be considered for reinstatement of eligibility for federal financial aid.
 If approved financial aid may be delayed.
 Recommendations of appeal committee must be followed.
 A separate email will be sent if repayment of financial aid is required.
 If a zero GPA is obtained and financial aid was disbursed, money will be owed to the institution.
 An appeal will be required.
-3 rd Not Aid Suspension from Email sent outlining appeal process.
-Must file an appeal to be considered for reinstatement of eligibility to enroll in classes and to receive federal financial aid.
+3 rd Term: Not Aid Eligible Suspension from enrollment at KCC Email sent outlining appeal process.
+Must file an appeal to be considered for reinstatement of eligibility to enroll in classes and toreceive federal financial aid.
 If approved financial aid may be delayed.
-Recommendations of the appeal committee must be followed.
+Recommendations of the appeal committee must befollowed.
 A separate email will be sent if repayment of financial aid is required.
 If a zero GPA is obtained and financial aid was disbursed, money will be owed to the institution.
 An appeal will be required.
-Term: Eligible enrollment at KCC